AmericanAirlines/Hangar/.github/CONTRIBUTING.md

 #### Attribution
 If your contribution uses code from another source, make sure you properly attribute it.
 Cite the source of your code where the code is used and include attribution in `ThirdPartyNotices.md`.
 Both of these must be present in your PR before we'll merge.

+#### Licensing
+By submitting a contribution to our project, you are agreeing to the terms of our [Contributor License Agreement](https://github.com/AmericanAirlines/Contributor-License-Agreement/blob/master/CLA.md).
+Please read it carefully before making your submission.